1981 Maccabiah Games: Notable competitors

 In track and field, James Espir of Great Britain, who earlier that year had run a mile in 3 minutes 56.7 seconds, thereby becoming the fastest Jewish miler ever, won the 1500 metres and 5000 metres gold medals on successive days.
 Maya Kalle-Bentzur of Israel won the gold medal in the women's long jump, and Israeli future Olympian Yehuda Zadok won the gold medal in the 10,000 m race.
 Boris Djerassi of the United States won a gold medal in the hammer throw.
-Dave Edge of Canada, a long distance runner who later competed in two Olympics, won a silver medal in the 10,000 m and a bronze medal in the mini-marathon.
+Dave Edge of Canada, a long-distance runner who later competed in two Olympics, won a silver medal in the 10,000 m and a bronze medal in the mini-marathon.
 Canadian Gordon Orlikow, who later was a bronze medalist in the decathlon at the Pan American Games, won a bronze medal in the decathlon and a silver medal in the 110 m hurdles.

 Swimming for Israel at the age of 14, Israeli future Olympian Hadar Rubinstein won gold medals in the women's 100 m butterfly, and in the women's 200 m butterfly.
 In swimming Lior Birkan won 3 gold and 2 silver medals.
 Mexican Helen Plaschinski won gold medals in swimming in the 100 and 200 m freestyle.

 Mike Jeffries and Seth Roland represented the United States in soccer, winning a silver medal.
 Eli Ohana and Rafi Cohen represented Israel, winning a bronze medal.

 In golf, American Corey Pavin won two gold medals.

 Mark Berger, who three years later was to go on to win a silver medal in the Olympics, won a gold medal in wrestling, and a silver medal in judo.
 Canadian future Olympian Garry Kallos won two gold medals in wrestling, as did Canadian Olympian Howard Stupp.

 In cricket, Alan Ezekowitz competed for England.

 Participating communities

 A total of 35 nations participated, in 31 sports, at 58 locations throughout Israel.
 Israel won the most medals (199), with 65 gold.
 The United States won 188 medals, 85 gold.
-South Africa, Britain, and Canada had the next-most number of total medals.
+South Africa, Britain, and Canada had the next-most total medals.

 The number in parentheses indicates the number of participants that community contributed.